Rust keeps crashing on startup or when joining/ loading the server? You can easily Fix Rust crashing on a PC.

-Rust is not a resource-intensive game however if you have made the wrong configuration with your computer it may crash on startup or launch.
+Rust is not a resource-intensive game however if you have made the wrong configuration with your computer it may crash randomly.
 Still, these are the common causes that prevent Rust from running properly.

 How To Fix Rust Keeps Crashing on Startup